freenandes/prez/list/docs-design.md

 -->

 <!--
+Problem:
 - Not using the full potential
-- Maintainers: not versed on visual arrangement
+- Maintainers: not versed in visual arrangement
 - UX team open to help
 -->